edwingeng/wuid/README.md

 # Best practices
 - Use different keys/tables/docs for different purposes.
 - Pass a logger to `wuid.NewWUID` and keep an eye on the warnings that include "renew failed", which means that the low 40 bits are about to run out in hours or hundreds of hours, and WUID fails to get a new number from your data store.
+- Give a reasonalbe bound to the high 24 bits with `wuid.WithH24Verifier`.

 # Special thanks
 - [dustinfog](https://github.com/dustinfog)